Fraud is theft

 - Use the online form

-- In writing to – Revenues and Benefits, Cheltenham Borough Council, Municipal Offices, Promenade, Cheltenham, GL50 9SA
+- Write to: Revenues and Benefits, Cheltenham Borough Council, Municipal Offices, Promenade, Cheltenham, GL50 9SA

 Council tax or business rates avoidance can also be reported using these methods – for example if you believe a ratepayer is wrongly claiming a discount or relief such as the single occupier discount.